-Lesson Plan: Nuclear Power Sales Pitch
+Lesson Plan: For Teachers: Nuclear Power Sales Pitch

 Explain to students that Canada has created and built a nuclear reactor called Candu, and that it can be used around the world to create nuclear power.

 Ask students: If you were selling Candu to another country, what would you tell the buyers about the science of nuclear power?
 What would you tell them about construction, financing, technical support, follow-up support, and warranty?
 Record their ideas.